seangfrank0474/nightshift/README.md

   <dt><b>To Do:</b></dt>
   <dd>- Use the dga fuction to generate and check the domains for your flexability.</dd>
   <dd>- DONE - Write a config file generator to customize the client and server (i.e. custom 404 message, custom URI paths, preconfigure server ip or url, user agent strings, redirecting urls and port)</dd>
-  <dd>- DONE, though it only does powershell right now and it is not a PE, that is coming soon - Build a Windows client.</dd>
+  <dd>- DONE, runs under windows, though it only runs in python and runs powershell commands right now.</dd>
+  <dd>- It is not a PE yet, that is coming soon - Build a Windows client.</dd>
   <dd>- Build a script with precanned commands that are commonly ran on Windows and Linux.
 You will be able to enter the command when asked by the nightshift_cmd script.</dd>
   <dd>- Also thinking about putting all the data into an ELK stack backend running on docker.
 So I may post a docker compse file for that.</dd>
 </dl>